WORK FRIENDS

 It was then that Sali, an entrepreneur at heart and unapologetic power dresser, founded Argent.
 She set out to provide modern-day women with inspiring, practical, go-to resources to instill confidence in what to wear for their busy (often hybrid) lives.
 From then on out, Sali’s mission has been to help women suit up to level the office playing field and claim their seat at the table.

-More From Mondays: The Journal
+More From The Editorial

 Stories from within, and for, our community.